The Complete Guide to Schedule C for Freelancers

 - People who received a 1099-NEC or 1099-K for nonemployee compensation

-Filing threshold: If your net self-employment earnings are $400 or more, you must file Schedule C and also pay self-employment tax via Schedule SE.
+Filing threshold: If your net self-employment earnings are $400 or more, you must file Schedule C and pay self-employment tax via Schedule SE.

 How Schedule C Connects to Your Tax Return